rafaeltiezzi/hubheight-climate-wind-ne-brazil-Tiezzi_Cunto/README.md

 > Tiezzi, R.O., Cunto, G.A.B., Boniolo, V.R., Ferreira, I.E.P., Pereira, D.R.
 > *Climate change and the wind resource of Northeast Brazil: what hub-height
 > tower measurements and downscaled climate projections show.* Submitted to
-> Applied Energy, 2026. (citation and DOI to be added upon publication)
+> publication, 2026. (citation and DOI to be added upon publication)

 ## What is here